Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Analysis and Methodology

+To further investigate the explanation robustness of models, we visualize the input loss landscape w.r.t explanation loss.
+With the assumption (1) a model with good classification robustness has a flat loss landscape w.r.t classification loss~\citep{xie2020smooth,li2023understanding}, we would expect a similar analogy for explanation robustness: a model with good explanation robustness has a flat loss landscape w.r.t explanation loss.

-where $\mathbf{d}$ is sampled from a standard Gaussian distribution.
-We provide the mean explanation loss for all pairs in the subset we build, with the results displayed in~\cref{fig:flat_Trade}.
-We can see that the adversarially trained models have better explanation robustness because of the high initial explanation loss instead of a flat loss landscape.
-We also visualize compared with normal training and Madry adversarial training (MAT) in Appendix~\cref{fig:flat_normal}, and it shows similar results: increasing explanation robustness will not flatten the input loss landscape w.r.t explanation loss.
-In the area of classification robustness, previous work has proven that a model with good classification robustness has a flat loss landscape w.r.t classification loss~\cite{xie2020smooth,li2023understanding}.
-However, different from the conclusions drawn in classification robustness, adversarially trained models don't exhibit a flat loss landscape w.r.t explanation loss.
-This phenomenon motivates us to propose the method in the following section to flatten the input loss landscape w.r.t explanation robustness.
+Using~\cref{eq:landscape}, we visualize the input loss landscape by plotting the change of explanation loss, and the results are shown in~\cref{fig:flat_Trade}.
+We also visualize the input loss landscape with normal training and Madry adversarial training (MAT) in Appendix~\cref{fig:flat_normal}.
+From~\cref{fig:flat_Trade}, we can find that the input loss landscape w.r.t. explanation loss \textbf{does not} show a difference in flatness, despite that their explanation loss $\mathcal{L}_e$ are different.
+Different from the conclusions drawn in classification robustness, models with good \ul{explanation robustness} do not exhibit a flat loss landscape w.r.t explanation loss.
+This contradiction motivates us to further explore and propose a method to decouple classification and explanation robustness in the following section by changing explanation robustness by flattening the input loss landscape w.r.t explanation robustness, while maintaining classification robustness.